MikhailKravets/NeuroFlow/README.md

 fn main(){
     /*
-        Define neural network with 2 neurons in input layers, 1 hidden layer (with 2 neurons),
+        Define a neural network with 2 neurons in input layers, 1 hidden layer (with 2 neurons),
-        1 neuron in output layer
+        1 neuron in the output layer
     */
     let mut nn = FeedForward::new(&[2, 2, 1]);